Jinchuan campaigns: First Campaign Against Jinchuan

-Slob Dpon was the Tusi of Greater Jinchuan.
+Slob Dpon (Chinese: 莎羅奔) was the Tusi of Greater Jinchuan.
 He was trying to unite tribes in Sichuan to fight the bureaucratization of Tusi.
-He kidnapped the Tusi of Lesser Jinchuan Zewang in 1746 to force an alliance between Greater Jinchuan and minor Jinchuan.
+He kidnapped the Tusi of Lesser Jinchuan Tsewang (Chinese: 澤旺) in 1746 to force an alliance between Greater Jinchuan and minor Jinchuan.
 People in Lesser Jichuan were not satisfied with Slob Dpon.
 They sent a messenger to Chengdu to notify the Sichuan governor Ji Shan.
 Slob Dpon heard about this, one might as well be hanged for a sheep as a lamb.
-In 1747, Slob Dpon ordered an assault against Mingzheng Tusi's tribe.
+In 1747, Slob Dpon ordered an assault against the Kingdom of Chakla (Mingzheng Tusi).
 Ji Shan sent a few garrisons to attack Slob Dpon.
 The garrisons were defeated quickly and unexpectedly.
 Ji Shan realized the emergence of this sudden event and Slob Dpon's ambitions.
 He reported the rebellion and asked for help from the imperial court.

 The Grand Council was angered by Slob Dpon's action.
 Qianlong mobilized 30,000 troops to suppress Slob Dpon's tribe.
 He appointed Zhang Guangsi as the overall commander to capture Greater Jinchuan.
 The corrupt Qing army failed to defeat Slob Dpon's untrained tribe warriors under highland climate.
 One year later, Qianlong ordered one of his Grand Secretariats Necin to reinforce Zhang's army with more than 40,000 soldiers.
 Slob Dpon fortified the mountains and waterways, and the rGyalrongs were more familiar with the landscape.
 Necin didn't cooperate well with Zhang due to court politics.
 Besides, Necin never had experience in commanding armed forces before.
 Slob Dpon placed a spy near in Qing's high command.
 Zhang did not find out about it.
 Greater Jinchuan was prepared for all its opponents military actions.
 Qing army was defeated again in April 1748.
 Qianlong executed Zhang in December under the charge of disadvantageous commanding Heaven's army.
 Necin committed suicide for shaming the emperor's name.

 Fuheng became the commander in 1749.
 He was an experienced general.
 He slowed the attack and killed all the spies in the army.
 Fuheng separated the army to attack Slop Dpon from different directions.
 Qing army finally broke the walls of Slob Dpon's stronghold in 1749.
 Slob Dpon surrendered, and he agreed to pay as tribute thousands of silver taels and many golden Buddha statues to save his life.
 Qianlong emperor trusted him and kept him as the Tusi, and paused the bureaucratization in Sichuan province.

 The First Campaign Against Jinchuan was considered one of Qianlong's Great Achievements.
 Ironically, it was extremely unsuccessful for the following reasons: